TAJIKISTAN

 When is the best time to visit Tajikistan?

-The best time to visit Tajikistan is generally from early June to late September, to ensure all high altitude passes and homestays are open.
-Travellers should bear in mind that in the 4th highest mountain range on Earth, it can snow on high passes during all months) The peak season for trekking and yurt camps is from early July to early September.
-However, there is of course plenty for visitors to see and explore outside these months.
-For lower-level hiking and incredible wild flowers, mid-April to late May are perfect, although the weather can be unpredictable.
+This depends on what sort of trip you are looking for, and what your interests are.
+However, in general the best time to visit Tajikistan is from early June to late September, to ensure all the homestays and high altitude passes are open.
+The peak season for trekking in the Fann Mountains and High Pamirs is from early July to early September.
+For lower-level hiking and incredible wild flowers, mid-April to late May are perfect, although the weather can be unpredictable (as it is in high mountain regions everywhere).
 For skiing, snowboarding, ski-touring and other winter sports, the season runs from late November until early March.
-For snow leopard spotting, visit between January and early March.
-September into October brings cooler weather and beautiful autumn colours, and February is when the almond blossom sets valleys aflame with dusky pinks, whilst March is the time of the Navruz (Nawrus, Nooruz) spring festival, which is well worth experiencing here in Tajikistan.
+For snow leopard spotting, the best time to visit is between January and early March.
+September into October brings cooler weather and beautiful autumn colours, while February is when the almond blossom turns mountain valleys pink, whilst March is the time of the Navruz (Nawrus, Nooruz) spring festival, which is well worth experiencing in Tajikistan.

 How much does one of your Tajikistan tours cost?

-We don’t currently offer Small Group Tajikistan tours, focussing instead on Tailor-made private tours which start from around £450 per person per day.
+We don’t currently offer small-group Tajikistan tours, focusing instead on tailor-made private tours.
+These start from around £450 per person per day for a two person trip.

 Is Tajikistan safe for travelers?